Required input file parameters#

 Finally, you will need to specify the output folder, with 2 possible parameters:

-1. dir gives the output directory name and
+1. dir gives the output directory name.